-- When the trio of Sid, Manfred and Diego arrive at the human camp in Ice Age, Diego remarks upon a piece of kindling: "It's still green.
+- Ice Age: When the trio of Sid, Manfred and Diego arrive at the human camp, Diego remarks upon a piece of kindling: "It's still green.
 They broke camp less than two hours ago."

 - In Megamind, Megamind and Roxanne go into Metroman's hideout and find a glass of water with ice in it, which is proof that someone was there recently.
 Sure enough, they turn around to find Metroman still living there.